rinov/Gryphon/README.md

 iOS8+

+Alamofire 3.x

 ## Installation

-Gryphon is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+In your Podfile:

 ```ruby
 pod "Gryphon"